Designing Pest-Suppressive Multistrata Perennial Crop Systems: Shade-Grown Coffee in Central America

-This paper analyzes opportunities to achieve the benefits of microflora and fauna through species selection and complimentary characteristics & density and spatial arrangement of tree species on coffee plantations to reduce the presence of pests and pathogens, such as leaf rust, coffee leaf minor, berry borer, and the American leaf spot.
-Pests (and pathogens) have been increasing in Central America since the introduction of the coffee leaf rust in 1976 and the berry borer in 1971.
-The use of synthetic pesticides and fertilizers has increased yield significantly, but it has also increased production costs, pest resistance, secondary pests, and risks for human health.
-The paper hypothesizes that for every soil and climate for coffee, there is a multistrata system that creates a micro-environment that can create a complex ecosystem to resist pests as a whole as opposed to a pest-by-pest strategy.
+This paper analyzes opportunities to realize the benefits of the presence microflora and fauna in coffee plantations by considering species selection, complimentary characteristics, density, and spatial arrangement of tree species .
+This study addresses reducing the presence of pests and pathogens such as leaf rust, coffee leaf minor, berry borer, and the American leaf spot.
+The authors hypothesize that for every soil and climate for coffee, a multistrata system creates a micro-environment that can create a complex ecosystem to resist pests as a whole as opposed to a pest-by-pest strategy.

 Conclusions & Takeaways